KnowThePepper

 The pods are elongated and heavily wrinkled, ripening from pale green through cream to a warm peach-blush.
 They typically run 3–4 inches long, with thin walls that dry quickly and cook down into smooth sauces.
 The C. baccatum species brings a citrusy, almost apricot-like undertone that distinguishes it sharply from the tropical fruitiness of chinense varieties.

-Breeder Sean Doyle selected this pepper specifically for the flavor-heat combination — a deliberate departure from the arms-race mentality of extreme heat breeding.
+Chris Fowler of Welsh Dragon Chilli selected this pepper after an open-pollinated baccatum cross produced the peach-fruited line - a deliberate departure from the arms-race mentality of extreme heat breeding.
 The result is a pepper that works harder in the kitchen than most in its heat range.
 Compare it to the biting intensity of thin-walled Southeast Asian chilis and you'll notice the Sugar Rush Peach carries far more body and sweetness alongside its fire.

 For home cooks willing to handle genuine heat, this is one of the more rewarding baccatum varieties available.
 The flavor doesn't disappear under cooking - it concentrates.